 The qualifying criteria is tough enough to ensure that only horses who deserve to make it through to the All Weather Sprint Championship make the grade, whilst the £1 million total prize pool split up between all the championship races is more than enough to tempt trainers to enter some of their best sprinters.
 That has combined to create an excellent championship with a fitting final that’s become an instant classic.

-Low Draw is Key
+Draw Not Key